notionparallax/blog/_posts/2015-11-30-podcasts-i-listen-to.md

 <div class="big-grid">
 ##<a href="http://www.dancarlin.com/"><img class="podcast-thumb" src="{{ site.baseurl }}/assets/3ec78c50-0d62-012e-fb9c-00163e1b201c.jpg" alt="" />Hardcore History</a>

-This is the only podcast I <em>actively</em> look forward to.
+This is the only podcast I _actively_ look forward to.
 That might be because he only does two or three a year, but each one is 3 or four hours long.
 The recent series on WW1 was 6 episodes, each of 3ish hours.

 Because he has a lot of time he's able to go on tangents.
 These make understanding the main players' motivations much clearer.
 He also loves quoting original sources, reading letters etc. which he does in his special quoting-things voice.